 So, in 2005, I was working at Capital One with a Naval Academy grad.
 The Army-Navy football game was upcoming.
 Navy was favored by something like 478 points.
 Regardless, there was the required smack talk between us about the superiority of Army or Navy (Army…need you even ask?).
 The smack talk escalated, until suddenly, there was the dare of a bet.
 Who was I to back down?
 I named the price: hair versus hair.
 If I won, I got to see my co-worker get a nice buzz cut.
 If I lost, well, I got a chance to see if I really could pull off the Stone Cold Steve Austin look.

 - Males: shave your head; females: learn how to cut your own fringe.
 Yes, there was a point to the Stone Cold Steve Austin fanboy story.
 I lost the bet.
-Doug dragged me up to the Hair Cuttery and ordered them to shave my head.
+Doug dragged me up to the Hair cutter and ordered them to shave my head.
 The hairdressers were slack-jawed.
 Apparently, this was a request with which they were unfamiliar.
 Finally, after about five minutes of explaining that yes, my hair was to be completely removed, they attacked me with gusto.
-I then bought a pair of clippers myself, and have saved myself the biweekly $15 expense of going to the barber shop.
-I can roughly estimate that I’ve saved myself $3,000 over the past eight years from not going to the barber.
+I then bought a pair of clippers myself, and saved myself the biweekly $15 expense of going to the barbershop.
+I can roughly estimate that I’ve saved myself $3,000 over the past eight years by not going to the barber.

 - Cut your cable.
 People seem to think that they can’t live without the droning of the boob tube.
 Try it.
 You might like it.
 Your wallet will.

 - Go 7,500 miles between oil changes.
 The oil change industry will still have you believe that you need to change your oil every 3,000 miles.
 However, between improvements in oil and improvements in engines, it’s probably not necessary.
 If you don’t believe me, check out the state of California’s calculator to prove it for yourself.